310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Souma %}
-Fufu, be slow and steady, Anzu-dono.[^1] You should take a relaxing break.
+Fufu, be slow and steady, Anzu-dono.
+You should take a relaxing break.

 The more you exhaust yourself, the more you will cause careless mistakes to happen… Not only that, but you will be less mindful of your surroundings.
 It is not a pleasant experience.